Editor of the journal Münzen und Papiergeld, author of several specialized numismatic books

 Helmut Kahnt (*1945) was being trained as a book printer and worked in the security printing work of the GDR.
 He is Polygraphic Engineer, which summarizes all techniques in offset and book printing, including bookbindery.
 He finished his studies in 1969 and, in the very same year, started to work as managing editor at the publishing company Bibliographisches Institut Leipzig in the department of ‘Naturwissenschaftliche Nachschlagewerke’ (‘Scientific Reference Books’).
 After taking correspondence courses, he obtained his diploma in Processing Technology in 1975, and, shortly before The Change, moved from the GDR to the Federal Republic of Germany in 1988.
 He took up a position as editor for the Mannheim-based publisher Brockhaus where his areas of responsibility included numismatics, heraldry, and phaleristics.

 Since early childhood Helmut Kahnt collected coins.
 Since 1989, he works for the popular scientific magazine ‘moneytrend’, as its editor-in-chief since 1990.
 In 1996, he switched to ‘Münzen & Papiergeld’ (known as ‘Münzen & Sammeln’ since 2008) published by Gietl.
-Furthermore, between 2000 and 2002, he acted as temporary head of the editorial team of ‘MünzenRevue‘.
+He has been editor-in-chief of this journal since 1997.
+Between 2000 and 2002, he acted as temporary head of the editorial team of ‘MünzenRevue’.

 Helmut Kahnt belongs to the most prolific authors in Germany.
 Since 1974, he not only published numerous articles but lexica and catalogs as well, for example ‘Das große Münzlexikon von A bis Z’ (2005), ‘Deutsche Silbermünzen 1800 – 1872‘ (first edition 2000) and several volumes of ‘Die Münzen Sachsens’.